 As the weather turns colder and the days grow shorter, many homeowners are thinking about the best way to keep their homes warm this winter.
 Furnaces are the most common home heating system but advances in boiler designs have made them contenders as well.
-The experts at Blue Valley Energy in Longmont can help you decide on the best method for heating your home, be it a boiler, furnace or geothermal system.
+The experts at Blue Valley Heating & Cooling in Longmont can help you decide on the best method for heating your home, be it a boiler, furnace or geothermal system.

 Technological advances have made boilers, sometimes called condensing furnaces, the highest performing heating system available.
 In standard furnaces, a significant amount of heat is lost during combustion.
 The difference in boilers is that this excess heat is captured by a second heat exchanger to optimize efficiency.
 According to Anita Alvarez on Angie’s List, “The secondary exchanger allows exhaust gases to cool, and transfers latent heat that it gives off during vaporization of the gases.”